She Loves Biscotti

 Unused pizza sauce can be refrigerated for up to three days or frozen for up to 3 months.

-What’s the difference between pizza sauce and either a marinara sauce?
+What’s the difference between pizza sauce and marinara sauce?

-Classic Marinara Sauce or any other Tomato Sauce is cooked, whereas pizza sauce is not pre-cooked.
+Classic marinara sauce or other tomato sauce is cooked, whereas pizza sauce is not pre-cooked.

 Recipe origins

-You see, my dad was a great gardener and you would not believe the wonderful vegetables he would grow.
-Naturally, my mom would make fresh tomato pizza sauce from the garden tomatoes.
+My dad was an amazing gardener, and the vegetables he grew were incredible.
+Naturally, my mom would whip up fresh tomato pizza sauce using tomatoes from our garden.

-She would also spend a few afternoons Canning Raw Pack Whole Tomatoes.
+She would also spend a few afternoons canning whole tomatoes.
 Yes, my dad had a large backyard garden.

 Ciao for now,